 In the Introduction of The Innovator’s Mindset, George Couros (@gcouros) writes,

 We forget that our responsibility isn’t solely to teach memorization or the mechanics of a task but to spark a curiosity that empowers students to learn on their own.

 We forget that if students leave school less curious than when they started, we have failed them.

 Why is it so difficult to innovate in education today?
-Students have access to more information in their pockets than I had in an entire school library, yet they are often told to leave their phones in their lockers, or they’re blocked by school firewalls on all kinds of websites.
+Students have access to more information in their pockets than I had in an entire school in the early 1990s, yet they are often told to leave their phones in their lockers, or they’re blocked by school firewalls on all kinds of useful websites.

 While some teachers become early innovators in their buildings, it’s rare to see an entire building of innovators.
 One key difference between a handful of innovators and an entire system that values innovation lies in leadership.
 Innovative leadership is still uncommon in the world of education.
 After leaving the face-to-face classroom to work as a lead instructor at Michigan Virtual, my new supervisor told me, “I see my job as being the person to remove barriers for our teachers.”
 I thought she was messing with me.
 I’m sure I looked highly skeptical after years of feeling roadblocked in a large public school system.
 But she was true to her philosophy, and it’s a philosophy I keep at the forefront as I now lead teachers within our organization.